adarshdhakar/ChitChat/docs/Dependencies_and_Libraries.md

 - **Next.js**
   - *Purpose*: Framework for server-rendered React applications.
-  - *Rationale*: Provides optimal performance, SEO benefits, and a streamlined development experience.
+  - *Rationale*: Provides optimal performance, and a streamlined development experience, with functionalities of React

 - **React**
   - *Purpose*: JavaScript library for building user interfaces.